lulab/exSEEK_docs/exseek/feature_selection.md

         scoring: roc_auc
 ```

+This selector is called *MaxFeatures*, which select features based on feature importance or feature coefficients in the internal
+classifier.
+The *MaxFeatures* selector accepts a parameter `n_features_to_select` that limit maximum number of features to select.
+Other wrapper-based feature selector include: *RobustSelector*, *RFE*, *RFECV*.

 A wrapper selector requires `classifier` to be specified under the `params` key.
 `classifier` is the name of a predefined classifier.
 `machine_learning.py` wraps many classifiers in the *scikit-learn* Python package with the same name.